Get paid to work from home? Yes please!

 The hallmarks of this style are:

-• Permissive Parenting: Few rules and letting children make their own decisions.
-Indulgent and avoiding confrontations or discipline.
+- Permissive Parenting: Few rules and letting children make their own decisions.
+Indulgent and staying away from fights or punishments.

 Understand each style’s strengths and weaknesses.
 This can affect behaviour, emotions, social skills, and academics.
 Tailor your style to meet your child’s needs.